aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides.charts/chartseries/overlap/_index.md

 ## ChartSeries.Overlap property

-Specifies how much bars and columns shall overlap on 2-D charts (from -100 to 100).
-This is the property not only of this series but of all series of parent series group - this is projection of appropriate group property.
-And so this property is read-only.
-Use ParentSeriesGroup property for access to parent series group.
-Use ParentSeriesGroup.Overlap read/write property for change value.
+Specifies how much bars and columns overlap on 2-D charts, as a percentage (from -100% to 100%).
+This is the property not only of this series but of all series of parent series group.
+It is a projection of the appropriate property in the parent series group, and so this property is read-only.
+To change the value, use the !:ParentSeriesGroup.Overlap read/write property.
 Read-only SByte.

 ```csharp
 public sbyte Overlap { get; }